[CASE STUDY] Synergy between Influencer and Brand

 In each sponsored post, the celebrity/influencer will share a picture of their glamorous/luxury holiday and thank Airbnb.
 In return, the celebrity/influencer will receive free stays at some of the most expensive and extravagant properties under Airbnb.

-Over the last two years, Airbnb’s engagement rate has reportedly increased 4% due to 37 sponsored posts.
+Over the last two years, Airbnb’s engagement rate has reportedly increased by 4% due to 37 sponsored posts.
 These posts received over 18 million likes and 510k comments.
-The brand’s reach is at 966 million on Instagram after it’s celebrity focused influencer marketing strategy.
+The brand’s reach is at 966 million on Instagram after it’s celebrity-focused influencer marketing strategy.

 DANIEL WELLINGTON – THE MORE INFLUENCERS, THE BETTER

 Using mass influencers, Daniel Wellington went from a USD15,000 startup when they launched in 2011 to a company that generated revenue of USD220 in 2015 alone.